 A six (6) member-hearing panel (consisting of a presiding officer and five (5) Council members) will hear the evidence in the case.
-A Faculty Adviser will also be present and may ask questions and participate in the discussion, but the Faculty Adviser does not have a vote in the outcome.
+The Honor Council adviser will also be present and may ask questions and participate in the discussion, but the Honor Council adviser does not have a vote in the outcome.
 For training purposes, faculty or student observers may be allowed to be present but may not speak or take part in the proceedings.